nolliegray/stepiii/README.md

 **[Y] Cycle**
 This column acts as a 1/16 note repeat, but will cycle through the notes in the order they are held.
 Mute states are respected like cycles.

-For both Repeats and Cycle, the repeats are tied to the BPM, swing, and offset for the track and begin on the next step to keep them in time.
+For both Repeats and Cycle, the repeats are tied to the BPM, swing, and offset.
 ![Perform Repeats Cycle](img/stepiii_Perform-Repeats-Cycle.png)

 ## Perform - Presets